Putin confirms run for Russian presidency in 2024 election

 Putin makes rare trip to Middle East to meet with UAE and Saudi leaders

+The decision comes as little surprise, with Russia’s military campaign in Ukraine seen as having boosted patriotic support for the president.

+Putin announced his plan at an awards ceremony at which he presented veterans of the war with Russia’s highest military honour, state-run news agencies reported.

-After awarding Ukraine war veterans with Russia’s highest military honour, the Hero of Russia gold star, a lieutenant colonel named Artyom Zhoga, commander of the Sparta Battalion, asked the president to run again.
+State media reported that one recipient of the Hero of Russia gold star, a lieutenant colonel named Artyom Zhoga, had asked the president to run again.

-“He will run,” Zhoga told reporters after the event.
+“He will run,” the soldier told reporters afterwards.

-Earlier, Kremlin spokesperson Dmitry Peskov also said that many people have urged Putin to run.
+Earlier, Kremlin spokesperson Dmitry Peskov had said that many people have urged Putin to run.

-Putin was handed the presidency by Boris Yeltsin on the last day of 1999, and has already served as president for longer than any other ruler of Russia since Josef Stalin, beating even Leonid Brezhnev’s 18-year tenure.

 Russia’s Federation Council upper house approved on Thursday a date of March 17 for the vote.

-Opposition politicians cast the election as one that threatens democracy and adorns what they see as the corrupt dictatorship of Putin’s Russia.
-In recent years prominent opposition leaders like Alexei Navalny and Ilya Yashin have also been imprisoned under Putin’s rule.
+Opposition politicians have cast the election as one that threatens democracy amid claims that Putin has tunred Russia into a corrupt dictatorship.

+In recent years, prominent opposition leaders like Alexei Navalny and Ilya Yashin have also been imprisoned.

-The war in Ukraine which has triggered sanctions on Russia from the West, and a failed mutiny by Russian mercenary chief Yevgeny Prigozhin, in June, are also set to challenge the Kremlin chief’s standing in the upcoming elections.
+Opponents have suggested they have some hope that the war in Ukraine, and the Western sanctions it has triggered – as well as a failed mutiny by mercenary chief Yevgeny Prigozhin in June – could see the Kremlin chief’s standing in the upcoming elections challenged.

-But according to some independent polling, support for Putin remains strong with the Russian leader enjoying approval ratings of above 80%.
+But independent polling suggests that support for Putin remains strong, with approval ratings of above 80 percent.

-His supporters say that Putin has restored order and some of the clout Russia lost during the chaos of the Soviet collapse.
+His supporters say that Putin has restored order, and some of the clout that Russia lost during the chaos of the Soviet collapse in the 1990s.

+Putin was handed the presidency by Boris Yeltsin on the last day of 1999, and has already served as president for longer than any other ruler of Russia since Stalin, beating even Leonid Brezhnev’s 18-year tenure.